intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/Devices/pms POST example.md

 Each object in the `data` array contains data for a single pack, identified by `pack.id`.

-- `pack.dock` indicates the cabinet/ busbar dock in which the pack is installed.
+- `pack.dock` provides the dock number (1 - 48) into which this pack is installed.

-- `cell.volts` contains an array of 14 voltage datapoints corresponding to each cell block in the pack.
+- `cell.volts` contains an array of 14 voltage datapoints corresponding to each of the 14 cell blocks in a pack.

 The size of a dataset for a single cabinet (4 packs) is 2030 bytes including whitespace, or 1420 bytes if whitespace is stripped (using JSON.stringify).